Cicada-sh/Face_rec_attendence_system/README.md

 ### Training Mode
 1. Open the application in your browser
-2. Go to the "Training Mode" tab
+2. Go to the "TeacherLogin" tab
-3. Enter your name
+3. Enter admin as password and user
+4. Go to the Face recognition Training area
+5. Entre the student's name
-4. Click "Start Camera" to activate your webcam
+6. Click "Start Camera" to activate your webcam
-5. Position your face in the frame
+7. Position your face in the frame
-6. Click "Capture & Train" to train the system on your face
+8. Click "Capture & Train" to train the system on your face
-7. Repeat this process with different angles/lighting for better accuracy

 ### Attendance Mode
-1. Switch to the "Attendance Mode" tab
+1. Switch to the "Attendance" tab
 2. Click "Start Camera" to activate your webcam
 3. Position your face in the frame
 4. Click "Mark Attendance" to record your attendance
 5. The system will recognize your face and mark you present

 ### Dashboard
-1. Click "View Dashboard" to see attendance statistics
+1. Click "TeacherLogin" to see attendance statistics
 2. View all registered students
 3. Check attendance logs with timestamps
 4. Monitor daily attendance counts